 It outputs the rows from the table that joined after 5 A.M.

 Also, let us query using the MySQL HOUR() function with the BETWEEN operator in the Employee table as follows:

 SELECT * FROM Employee WHERE HOUR(JoinDate) BETWEEN 05 AND 10;

 It results in the data rows for a time duration of 5 to 10 hours.

 Again, querying command using the MySQL HOUR() function with the IN operator in the Employee table as follows:

 SELECT * FROM Employee WHERE HOUR(JoinDate) IN(2,5,10);

-It gives information about join hour at 2 or 5 or 10 A.M. from the given datetime value in the JoinDate.
+It gives information about the join Hour at 2 or 5, or 10 A.M. from the given datetime value in the JoinDate.

-MySQL Hour() function is implemented in the server to find the hour component using the time value provided.
-Here, the result value will be in the range 0 to 23 for a time of day wossrth.
-However, this range of values for Time is much larger, therefore the Hour may result values which is greater than 23.
+The server implements the MySQL Hour() function to find the hour component using the time value provided.
+Here, the result value will be 0 to 23 for a time of day worth.
+However, this range of values for time is much larger.
+Therefore the Hour may result in values that are greater than 23.